-Visionary Media Group launches record label affiliate, Visionary Records, with highly acclaimed artist Kree Harrison
+Visionary Media Group launches record label affiliate, One Vision Music Group, with highly acclaimed artist Kree Harrison

 The Nashville-based singer, songwriter, and runner-up on the twelfth season of American Idol will release her album in 2019.